 The Basel AML Index measures the risk of money laundering and terrorist financing of countries based on publicly available sources.
 A total of 14 indicators that deal with AML/CFT regulations, corruption, financial standards, political disclosure and rule of law are aggregated into one overall risk score.
 By combining these various data sources, the overall risk score represents a holistic assessment addressing structural as well as functional elements in the AML/CFT framework.
 As there are no quantitative data available, the Basel AML Index does not measure the actual existence of money laundering activity or amount of illicit financial money within a country but is designed to indicate the risk level, i.e. the vulnerabilities of money laundering and terrorist financing within a country.

-The 2016 Basel AML Index covers 149 countries.
-Four countries were removed from the 2015 edition of the Basel AML Index: Barbados, Samoa, Suriname and Swaziland.
+The 2017 Basel AML Index covers 146 countries.
+Three countries were removed from the 2016 edition of the Basel AML Index: Ethiopia, Guinea, and Seychelles.
 They were excluded from this year’s rating due to insufficient data.
-Sudan was added to the 2016 Basel AML Index as more data became available.

 The Basel AML Index offers a subscription-based Expert Edition, which is a more comprehensive and customizable country risk assessment tool to assist financial institutions and other stakeholders to fulfill regulatory and compliance requirements.
 In contrast to the public version, it provides: